3mohamed-abdelfattah/ToDoWiz/README.md

 # ToDoWiz

-Welcome to ToDoWave, your ultimate task management app for tracking tasks, organizing your schedule, and staying productive.
+Welcome to ToDoWiz, your ultimate task management app for tracking tasks, organizing your schedule, and staying productive.

 ## Table of Contents